JEichlerSummers/jeichlersummers.github.com/_posts/2015-02-24-Confusion-Greed-Uncertainty-Bitcoin.md

 If you’re a business, how are you meant to make any sort of solid financial projections with a currency that’s value can rise 400% in a month, and fall 40% in three days?
 It's impossible.

-In it’s current state, greed breaks Bitcoin as a transactional currency and I believe that’s one of the main reasons why we’re not moving closer to critical adoption.
+<span style="font-weight:bold">In it’s current state, greed breaks Bitcoin as a transactional currency and I believe that’s one of the main reasons why we’re not moving towards critical adoption.</span>

 <h3 style="color:#1D62F0">Perhaps, Perhaps</h3>